-A structure that is designed to be used or is actually used for temporary residential use for less than twelve (12) months per year, or primarily for a specific or distinct season.
+For purposes of this section only, a "seasonal dwelling" is a structure that is designed to be used or is actually used for temporary residential use for less than six (6) months per year, or primarily for a specific or distinct season.
 This term includes, but is not limited to, lake house, hunting or snowmobile lodges or camps, summer camps or lodges.